 State Home Cultivation Caregivers Possession Limits Medical Cannabis Businesses Home Delivery Qualifying Conditions ID Cards?
-Recognizes Out- of-State ID Cards?
+Recognizes Out-of-State ID Cards?
 California 1996 initiative and later bills Allowed (for both patients and adults 21 and older) Yes.
 Caregivers must have "consistently assumed responsibility for the housing, health, or safety of [the] patient."
 At least eight ounces and six mature plants, or 12 immature plants.
 Counties can allow more, and a defense can be raised for more.
 The state licenses and regulates medical cannabis businesses, and there is no statewide limit on the number.
 Allowed "Cancer, anorexia, AIDS, chronic pain, spasticity, glaucoma, arthritis, migraine, or any other illness for which marijuana provides relief" Yes, optional.
 Cards are issued by the Dept. of Public Health.
 All adults 21 and older may possess, use, and purchase cannabis.
 Also, non-residents may get a California doctor's recommendation for in-state protections.
 Colorado 2000 voter- approved amendment to constitution and later bills Allowed (for both patients and adults 21 and older) Yes.
 Caregivers must have "significant responsibility for managing the well-being of the patient."
 Generally, a caregiver cannot assist more than five patients.
-Two ounces of cannabis, six plants As of June 2023, 374 licensed medical cannabis centers, 236 medical growers, and 114 infused product makers were regulated by the Dept. of Revenue and local governments.
+Two ounces of cannabis, six plants As of October 2024, 319 licensed medical cannabis stores, 262 medical growers, and 175 infused product makers were regulated by the Dept. of Revenue and local governments.
 Medical cannabis is subject to sales tax, with an exemption for indigent patients.
 Allowed Cancer, HIV/AIDS, glaucoma, PTSD, autism, severe pain, cachexia, severe nausea, seizures, a condition for which an opioid could be prescribed, and persistent muscle spasms.
 The health department can approve additional conditions.
 Yes, issued by the Dept. of Public Health and Environment No, but all adults 21 and older may possess, use, and purchase cannabis.

 State Home Cultivation Caregivers Possession Limits Medical Cannabis Businesses Delivery Qualifying Conditions ID Cards?
-Recognizes Out- of-State ID Cards?
+Recognizes Out-of-State ID Cards?
 Conn.
 2012 legislation Allowed for both medical and for all adults 21 and older Yes, a caregiver can serve one patient (or more for close family).
 The need for a caregiver must be evaluated by the physician and be included in a written certification.
-Five ounces per month; three mature and three immature plants As of June 2023, there were 18 dispensary facilities and four growers.
+Five ounces per month; three mature and three immature plants As of Dec.
+2024, there were 18 dispensary facilities and four growers.
 Medical cannabis is subject to state sales tax.
 Allowed Around 40 conditions for adults, including cancer, glaucoma, HIV/AIDS, multiple sclerosis, epilepsy, wasting syndrome, Crohn's disease, PTSD, cerebral palsy, ALS, cystic fibrosis, certain terminal illnesses, chronic pancreatitis, Huntington Disease-related movement disorders, and chronic pain of at least six months duration associated with a specified underlying chronic condition.
 Fewer conditions qualify for minors.
 Yes, issued by the Dept. of Consumer Protection No, but all adults 21 and older may possess, purchase, and use cannabis.
 Delaware 2011 legislation Not allowed Yes.
 Caregivers can assist up to five patients.
 Up to six ounces at one time.
 May obtain up to three ounces in a 14-day period from compassion centers.
-Twelve compassion centers are open as of June 2023.
-Compassion centers must be not-forprofit.
-Allowed For adults: Cancer, cachexia, HIV/AIDS, ALS, glaucoma, decompensated cirrhosis, Alzheimer's, PTSD, certain migraines, autism with aggressive behavior, terminal illness, seizures, intractable nausea, persistent muscle spasms, chronic debilitating migraines, new daily persistent headache, or debilitating pain that has not responded to other treatments.
-Minors' conditions are more limited.
+Thirteen compassion centers are open as of Dec.
+2024.
+Allowed The law lists specific conditions, along with any other "diagnosed medical condition or disease" a practitioner determines the patient would "receive palliative or therapeutic benefit" from medical cannabis.
+Patients 65 and older may self-certify.
 The health department can add conditions.
-Yes, issued by the Dept. of Health and Social Services No. However, all adults 21 and older may use cannabis.
-Sales are expected to begin in late 2024 or early 2025.
+Yes, issued by the Delaware Office of the Marijuana Commissioner.
+No. However, all adults 21 and older may use cannabis.
+Sales are expected to begin in mid-2025.